bensutherland/Simple_reads_to_counts/README.md

 #### 4C.
 Convert gene expression values from ctab format into a count matrix .csv file for edgeR
 Use `prepDE.py` script from StringTie to generate count matrices for genes and transcripts based on the coverage values from the above:
+If you created a sample list with per-sample GTF to find novel transcripts:
 `prepDE.py -i 00_archive/sample_list.txt -g 05_gx_levels/gene_counts.csv -t 05_gx_levels/transcript_counts.csv --length 150`
 note: as needed, update the length flag with the average read length, which can be found from the multiQC output.

+If you did not search for novel transcripts, and therefore do not have per-sample GTFs:
+`prepDE.py -i 05_gx_levels -g 05_gx_levels/gene_counts.csv -t 05_gx_levels/transcript_counts.csv --length 125`

 ### Outputs of pipeline
-The main data outputs to use will be:
+If using a reference genome, the main data outputs to use will be:
+`05_gx_levels/gene_counts.csv`
+`05_gx_levels/transcript_counts.csv`

 Next: gene expression analysis (edgeR or deseq2 instructions)